 Informal CoPs may exist for any length of time and work on multiple topics or problems concurrently or sequentially as determined by their members.

 Examples of Informal CoPs that already exist at the University include:

-Formal CoPs that have been spun up in response to the FY13 governance process include:
+Formal CoPs that have been spun up in response to the FY16 governance process are: